 - A. Maintain knowledge of the indications, contraindications, technique, and possible complications of the procedure. - B. Assessment of this knowledge may be accomplished via quality assurance mechanisms, classroom demonstrations, skills stations, or other mechanisms as deemed appropriate by the Imperial EMS System. - C. Assessment should include direct observation at least once per certification cycle.

 VII.
 Troubleshooting:

-- A. If placement is unsuccessful, remove device, ventilate with BVM at 100% oxygen and repeat sequence of steps. - B. If unsuccessful on second attempt, BLS airway management should be resumed.
+A. If placement is unsuccessful, remove device, ventilate with BVM at 100% oxygen and repeat sequence of steps.